 Many times people have done quite a bit of online research before they call our office for a consultation.

-But, there is also a lot of inaccurate information about bankruptcy on the internet.
+We appreciate having informed clients– but there is also a lot of inaccurate information about bankruptcy on the internet.

 In this post we discuss some of the most common misconceptions about bankruptcy.